FMODetect: Robust Detection of Fast Moving Objects: Method

 s.t. $0\leq F \leq M \leq 1$, $H \geq 0$ and $\sum_i H_i = 1$.
 The deblurring inputs are $\hat{H}_F$ and $\hat{H}_M$, which are the outputs of the matting decoder.
 All constraints are convex sets and we solve the problem using the alternating direction method of multipliers \cite{Boyd2011}.
 The variables are split into blur kernel $H$ and appearance model $(F,M)$, and both are updated iteratively.
 In case a parametric curve from $H$ is needed,~\eg for evaluation, we run curve fitting from~\cite{tbd}.

 The deblurring problem~\eqref{eq:deconv} is much easier to solve than the deblatting problem~\cite{tbd}.
 Deblurring provides more accurate results, as illustrated in several examples in Fig.~\ref{fig:res_deblur}.
-It is twice faster than deblatting, and if minimization with respect to $H$ is omitted from \eqref{eq:deconv}, it is 10 times faster.
+It is twice as fast as deblatting, and if minimization with respect to $H$ is omitted from \eqref{eq:deconv}, it is 10 times faster.

 Among other limitations of deblatting, which are solved by the proposed approach, are also failures to separate the background or a shadow correctly (Fig.~\ref{fig:res_deblur}, golf) or to deal with low contrast objects (Fig.~\ref{fig:res_deblur}, softball).